josheewa/UniChatBots/README.md

 You can fake ban or kick someone.
 It works, but it's not on UniChat.
 Now, I just need \_iPhoenix\_ to help me make the person *actually* become "inactive", as in their name disappears from the side bar for ~10 seconds, as a joke.
 (I'll make it so that if you don't want this to happen to you, that you can ask me to put in an exception.)

 ### jcgterBOT
 Lots of different commands.
 Activated with "~".
-I need to fix an error with some part of the code.
-Most likely "~karme".
+All errors fixed!

 ### DoorsCE
 Taken from both jcgterBOT and DoorsCS, mainly because jcgterBOT wouldn't work.
 It's activated diffrently, though.
 This is activated with "!".
-There are still bugs with this.
+All bugs fixed!

 ### ExpBot
 Mainly for me to experiment with js and commands.